CodeYourFuture/curriculum/content/js1/blocks/parameters/index.md

 To make a function work for any number, we need to handle inputs.
 We do this using a {{<tooltip title="parameter">}} A parameter is a special kind of variable: its value is defined by the caller.
 {{</tooltip>}}.

 `decimalNumber` is still a variable - but as a **parameter** we don't assign `decimalNumber` a value inside the function's body.
-We pass an input to the function, and the value of that input is assigned to the `decimalNumber` parameter when the function is called.
+It is a placeholder.
+When we call the function, we pass an input to the function, and the value of that input is assigned to the `decimalNumber` parameter when the function is called.
 This happens automatically.

 We can add a parameter `decimalNumber` to our function: